HMS-Core/hms-audio-demo/README.md

    AudioKit Android sample code encapsulates APIs of the HUAWEI Audio Kit.
 It provides many sample programs for your reference or usage.
    The following describes packages of Android sample code.

- HwAudioPlayerManager:Manages playback operations such as play, pause, skip back, skip next, stop, and drag the progress bar.
+ HwAudioPlayerManager: Manages playback operations such as play, pause, skip back, skip next, stop, and drag the progress bar.

- HwAudioPlayItem:An audio data class.
+ HwAudioPlayItem: An audio data class.
 The data includes the album name, artist, whether an audio is online, and others.

- HwAudioQueueManager:Manages audio queues, for example, deletes a specified audio from a queue (playlist).
+ HwAudioQueueManager: Manages audio queues, for example, deletes a specified audio from a queue (playlist).

 ## Getting Started